Record cold, heavy snow grips much of the US, with more on the way

 Temperatures will also be unusually low as far south as Texas and Georgia.

-Mississippi and Alabama will see especially low temperatures, according to CNN meteorologist Gene Norman.
+Mississippi and Alabama will see especially low temperatures, Norman said.

 Between Saturday night and Sunday morning, he said, there's a "good chance" for a little ice accumulation in some Southern states.